pinot-contrib/pinot-docs/basics/indexing/json-index.md

 WHERE JSON_MATCH(person, '"$.name"=''adam'' AND "$.addresses[*].number"=112')
 ```

+{% hint style="info" %}
-`NOT IN` and `!=` can be used in nested filter expressions starting from Pinot 1.2.0.
+`NOT IN` and `!=` can't be used in nested filter expressions in Pinot versions older than 1.2.0.
 Note that `IS NULL` cannot be used in nested filter expressions currently.
+{% endhint %}

 ### Array access